joannsiciliano/void-backend/README.md

 ## Demo

-click on the image below to watch a demo :)
 [![void](http://img.youtube.com/vi/t5652l8Vqsw/0.jpg)](https://www.youtube.com/watch?v=t5652l8Vqsw "The Void Becomes You")

-scream into the abyss [here](https://the-void-becomes-you.web.app/)

 ## Technologies

 technologies used: React.js, Ruby on Rails, p5.js, HTML5/CSS, and postgresQL.
 This app is live and hosted through Heroku and Firebase, and created as a phase 3 project for Flatiron School in Denver.
+While the app is functional, users will only be able to see new entries upon refresh.
+I plan on implementing Faye websockets in the near future to make the app more responsive. :)

 ![-](https://i.imgur.com/hkdLbtZ.jpg)

 [LinkdIn](https://www.linkedin.com/in/joannsiciliano/)

+scream into the abyss [here](https://the-void-becomes-you.web.app/)